-FINC 331: FINANCIAL ANALYSIS (3 CREDITS) - PREREQUISITE: FINC 221 stability, growth, and profitability.
+FINC 331: FINANCIAL ANALYSIS (3 CREDITS) - PREREQUISITE: FINC 221

-An analysis of a firm's financial documents (Balance Sheet, Income Statement, and Statement of Cash Flows) can provide detailed insight into its financial health.
-Using this data as a platform, the course explores the use of trend analysis and financial models for financial planning to achieve greater
+An analysis of a firm's financial documents (Balance Sheet, Income Statement, Retaining Earnings and Statement of Cash Flows) can provide detailed insight into its financial health.
+Using this data as a platform, the course explores the use of trend analysis and financial models for financial planning to achieve greater stability, growth, and profitability insofar as share price increases.